farahc123/farahc123-tech501-week1/linux/linux-and-bash-notes.md

     * **g** — second for group (users in the same group as owner)
     * **o** — third for other (users not in the same group)
     * **a** — all users (not usually included in permissions detail; more for setting purposes)
+* by default, file owners have read and write permissions and everyone else has read access; for folders, owner has all permissions and everyone else has read and execute permissions
+  * owners don't automatically have execute permissions over their file because of Linux's **user mask (umask)**, which defines the default permissions
+  * execute permissions are usually not given automatically to stop files being run as programmes that shouldn't, thereby protecting the system
+  * the umask can be changed for a terminal session using `umask [value]` (see [possible values here](https://www.geeksforgeeks.org/umask-command-in-linux-with-examples/))
+  * or permanently by editing the bashrc file like:
+    * `echo "umask [value]" >> ~/.bashrc`
+    * and then reloading this file like `source ~/.bashrc`
 * permissions often decrease from left (user) to right (other) as users often have more permissions for a file than everyone else
+* to view the file owner, run `ls -l`
 * **groups** are used to allow or restrict access and permissions to directories and files
 *  **permissions in symbolic textual format** (i.e. not using absolute octal numbers e.g. 700 or 333) include:
      *  who — *u/g/o/a* or empty for all; note that these are stackable e.g. *ug* or *go*